3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w02d02/instructor_notes/click_events.md

 ## Click Events

 You have used `<a href="">` tags to make links that users can click on.
-But this method is only a tiny portion of the functionality we experience online and the rest of it boils down to JS click events.
+But this method is only a tiny portion of the functionality we experience online.
+The rest of our experience boils down to JS click events.

 You can think about click events as follows:

-> A click event essentially ties a function (as a callback) to an HTML DOM element and specifies what action needs to happen to trigger/call/invoke that function (callback).
-In this case, a click!
+> A click event essentially ties a function (as a callback) to an HTML DOM element and specifies what action needs to happen in order to trigger/call/invoke that function (callback).
+In this case, it's a click!

 This pattern is called an **event listener**.
 Events can be clicks, hovers, scrolls etc. It requires that we have a DOM node saved to a variable.
 We can then call `node.addEventListener()` and pass it two arguments, a string with the type of event we are listening for, and a second argument that is a function with an event argument.

-This could be either an anonymous function or a function expression/declaration written somewhere else— like in an object *hint hint hint COUGH*
+This could be either an anonymous function or a function expression/declaration written elsewhere— like in an object *hint hint hint COUGH*

 ```javascript
 var button = document.querySelector("button");